Clastify logo

 Average: 38

-Loyola Marymount University reports an average IB score of 38, with the 25th percentile at 36 and the 75th percentile at 40.
-Recommended higher-level subjects include English A (Lang & Lit), Math AA, and History, while standard-level subjects include Biology, Psychology, and Global Politics.
+Loyola Marymount University has an average IB score of 38, with the 25th percentile at 36 and the 75th percentile at 39.
+The university recommends taking certain subjects at higher level (HL), including English A (Lang & Lit), Math AA, History, and Psychology, while those at standard level (SL) include Biology, Global Politics, and Chemistry.

 More Details